Kwiebs/Forpetswithlove/exampleSite/content/english/blog/Top-5-Natural-Remedies-for-Dog-Allergies.md

 ---
-title: "Top 5 Natural Remedies for Dog Allergies"
+author: For Pets With Love
+categories:
+- Dog Health
+datepublished: '2026-04-22'
-description: "Is your dog suffering from allergies?
-Discover 5 effective and natural remedies to relieve itching, sneezing, and irritation—safely and gently!"
+description: Is your dog suffering from allergies?
+Discover 5 effective and natural remedies to relieve itching, sneezing, and irritation—safely and gently!
-author: "For Pets With Love"
-tags: ["dog allergies", "natural remedies", "pet health"]
-categories: ["Dog Health"]
 image: images/dog-allergy.jpg
+tags:
+- dog allergies
+- natural remedies
+- pet health
+title: Top 5 Natural Remedies for Dog Allergies
 ---

 # Top 5 Natural Remedies for Dog Allergies